-Talha Ahsan is a British-born poet and writer with Asperger syndrome who was extradited to the US on 5th October 2012 after over 6 years of detention without charge, trial or prima-facie evidence.
+Talha Ahsan is a British-born poet, translator and human rights campaigner with Asperger syndrome who was extradited to the US on 5th October 2012 after over 6 years of detention without charge, trial or prima-facie evidence.

 Who is Talha Ahsan?

 Talha Ahsan is a British citizen born in London in 1979.
 He was educated at Dulwich College before receiving first class honours in Arabic from the School of Oriental and African Studies (SOAS).
 In the week of his arrest he had job interviews to train as a librarian.
 His mother describes him as “a serious, bookish young man… a very gentle, softly spoken and thoughtful boy.”

 Talha has Asperger Syndrome (a form of autism).
 In a medico legal report of June 2009, a consultant psychiatrist described him as “an extremely vulnerable individual who from a psychiatric perspective would be more appropriately placed in a specialist service for adults with autistic disorders.”
 He is also an award-winning poet and has received acclaim from novelist A.L.
 Kennedy and poet Michael Rosen amongst others, winning the Platinum Koestler Award 2012 for his poetry.